project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Facilitating-large-scale-transitions-to-regenerative-agriculture-with-terry-mccosker.md

 ---
-title: Facilitating Large Scale Transitions to Regenerative Agriculture with Terry McCosker
+title: Facilitating Large Scale Transitions To Regenerative Agriculture With Terry Mccosker
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2020-09-02)